elmtree-askmo/cloudcannon-app/content/learn/chemistry/explain-the-physical-change-that-occurs-when-aluminum-foil-is-crumbled.md

 url: /learn/chemistry/questions/explain-the-physical-change-that-occurs-when-aluminum-foil-is-crumbled
 score: -1.0
 related_article1:
-    id: 162038
+    id: 161752
     title: >-
-        What is the role of chemical change indicators in identifying precipitation reactions?
+        What are the key differences between the physical states of matter: solid, liquid, and gas?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-role-of-chemical-change-indicators-in-identifying-precipitation-reactions
+    url: /learn/chemistry/questions/what-are-the-key-differences-between-the-physical-states-of-matter-solid-liquid-and-gas
 related_article2:
-    id: 161943
+    id: 161970
     title: >-
-        How does the removal of electrons lead to the formation of ions?
+        How does the reactivity of hydrogen differ from that of oxygen?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-removal-of-electrons-lead-to-the-formation-of-ions
+    url: /learn/chemistry/questions/how-does-the-reactivity-of-hydrogen-differ-from-that-of-oxygen
 related_article3:
-    id: 161975
+    id: 161751
     title: >-
-        What happens during the state transition from liquid to solid?
+        How do you balance a chemical equation for the reaction between hydrogen and oxygen?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-happens-during-the-state-transition-from-liquid-to-solid
+    url: /learn/chemistry/questions/how-do-you-balance-a-chemical-equation-for-the-reaction-between-hydrogen-and-oxygen
 related_article4:
-    id: 162027
+    id: 161760
     title: >-
-        How does the appearance of a substance relate to its physical properties?
+        How does the removal of electrons lead to the formation of ions?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-appearance-of-a-substance-relate-to-its-physical-properties
+    url: /learn/chemistry/questions/how-does-the-removal-of-electrons-lead-to-the-formation-of-ions
 related_article5:
-    id: 161985
+    id: 161752
     title: >-
-        Describe the physical change that occurs when aluminum foil is crumbled.
+        What are the key differences between the physical states of matter: solid, liquid, and gas?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-physical-change-that-occurs-when-aluminum-foil-is-crumbled
+    url: /learn/chemistry/questions/what-are-the-key-differences-between-the-physical-states-of-matter-solid-liquid-and-gas
 ---

 &nbsp;